Correia-jpv/fucking-awesome-angular/README.md

 to simplify usage and allow quick customization.
 * [ngx-error-msg](https://github.com/fakeJan499/ngx-error-msg) - The error message mapping library for Angular.
 * [ngx-form-errors](https://github.com/NationalBankBelgium/ngx-form-errors) - Display form validation errors for Angular Reactive forms.
+* [ngx-iban-validator](https://github.com/SKaDiZZ/ngx-iban-validator) - IBAN Validator for your reactive Angular forms, comes without any dependencies and can be used even outside of Angular as standalone function in any JS project.
+It can perform format, digit, and length IBAN validations.

 #### Icons